Eagle Lake Fishing Information

 We are seeing a lot of trout with several fins removed.
 We have caught quite a few fish that were missing 3 fins or more and quite a few with split tails.
 I certainly hope that anglers aren't trimming more fins when catching and releasing than DFW is by marking.
 If it is DFW, I would say they are mostly mutilating these fish now.
 If you get a nice one that you may want to have mounted, good luck as it will be somewhat mutilated when it comes to the fins and tails.
 This is being done so that in the future, a native (native spawn) fish may be fully finned.
 In the mean time, the hatchery raised/farmed fish might just swim in circles.
 LoL.

 Trout come and go with catching and mortality of release in the summer months.
 Tui chub (other than the hatch of the season) have no predators and live over 32years.
 They stay in the lake regardless.
 Tui chub are now highly concentrated in the depths of the south basin, leaving little room for much else.
 Many have been spawning up north and concentrate off the Youth Camp before heading back down south but they are inundating the depths as of 7-20.
 The chubs scope differently than the trout do and are pretty easy to determine on your screen.
 Generally, they stack up and are very thick in zones of the lake that have dissolved oxygen levels too low to support trout.
 Mostly, any school of fish that the top is at 7ft and the bottom is at 47ft are NOT trout.
 We caught some chubs 22" long in 2016 and again in late July 2017.
 Huge monsters for chubs so they are doing very well....maybe too well considering the biomass and fewer trout being planted.
 With a little more spawning habitat back for the chubs, I think we will see another prolific hatch.
 I believe their population density is going to bite us in the ass if it hasn’t already.
+They're over populated, competing with the fewer trout and we don't have the numbers of trout or grebes to control the future population.
+I have no idea if the ones I am catching survive my release.
+LoL!
+I seee this becoming a very bad problem for this lake now.
+People don't come here to catch trophy tui chubs but that's what we are finding.

 Various zooplanktons have also become very prolific to the point of fowling lines and downriggers...and when thick enough, can plug jet pumps.
 The biggest change in the fishing occurred in less than one year.
 From catching and releasing tons (20-40+ per day) of 2-3+ lb fish to being lucky to get one or two was a dramatic shift in Eagle Lake in less than one year.
 We may have seen some 4+lb fish but their numbers being caught were few and far between…lots of 2 to 3 ½ lbs as usual.
 Over 50 years of eating these trout, the best quality of meat comes from a 2-3lb trout.
 Meat of the bigger trout of 4 +lbs is generally grainy, mealy and soft.
 Everyone wants to catch a big fish, but the quality of the meat is not nearly as good as smaller fish.
 Consider that.
 I rarely keep a fish over 4lbs as to me, it is a waste if it doesn't eat as good as a smaller fish...most of us consider them to be "smokers".